 This absence of binge eating separates purging disorder from bulimia nervosa.
 The DSM-5 also indicates that meeting criteria for anorexia nervosa would “trump” a diagnosis of purging disorder.
 This means that individuals with purging disorder are not underweight.
 Individuals with purging disorder are at a normal weight or overweight.

 Purging disorder is a relatively prevalent eating disorder.
 Estimates vary, but up to 5% of women experience purging disorder in their lifetime.
-We don’t have many estimates on the lifetime prevalence of men yet, but available estimates suggest that at any given time, less than .5% of boys and young adult men having purging disorder.
+We don’t have any estimates on the lifetime prevalence of men yet, but available estimates suggest that at any given time, less than .5% of boys and young adult men have purging disorder.